Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 Identify the top 25% of Free users by session count and listen duration and offer them a 30-day Premium trial.
 France, Canada, and the United States are the priority markets given their session volume and revenue performance.
 Expected impact: a 10% conversion rate on 311 Free users adds approximately $311 in monthly recurring revenue.

 **3. Conduct a full fraud cluster audit before the next reporting cycle.**
-Separate fraud cluster users from the clean user base and rerun all key metrics — sessions, listen duration, skip rate, revenue, on clean users only.
+Separate fraud cluster users from the clean user base and rerun all key metrics, sessions, listen duration, skip rate, revenue, on clean users only.
 This produces a true picture of genuine platform health and eliminates the distortion that is currently baked into every headline number.
 Expected impact: restated metrics that leadership can trust and act on with confidence.

 **4. Capitalise on the December revenue peak with a seasonal campaign.**
 December is the highest revenue month at $1,763.60 — driven by holiday and festive activity.
 A structured November promotional campaign (limited time upgrade offer, gifting feature, family plan push) timed to capture the rising seasonal wave could meaningfully amplify this natural peak.
 Expected impact: even a 15% uplift on the December baseline adds approximately $264 in a single month.